Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-48-extension-kit.md

 Before the LongMill can be mounted onto the larger wasteboard, the V-wheels and Delrin nuts on the X and Y axes will need to be tuned to ensure the machine’s axes will all self-align when moved.

-The steps outlined for the original LongMill MK2 tuning can be referenced for this <a href="https://resources.sienci.com/view/lmk2-checks-and-first-moves/#tuning-movement">here</a>.
+The steps outlined for the original LongMill MK2 tuning can be referenced for this <a href="https://resources.sienci.com/view/lmk2-checks-and-first-moves/#tuning-movement" target="_blank" rel="noopener noreferrer">here</a>.

 ## Table Mounting